junxit/us-congress-bills-113/bill.md

 - **(a)** *Interagency Coordinating Council on Prematurity and Low Birthweight* The Prematurity Research Expansion and Education for Mothers who deliver Infants Early Act is amended by striking section 5 (42 U.S.C.
 247b–4g).
 - **(b)** *Advisory Committee on Infant Mortality*
-  - **(1)** *Establishment* The Secretary of Health and Human Services (referred to in this section as the Secretary) may establish an advisory committee known as the “Advisory Committee on Infant Mortality” (referred to in this section as the Advisory Committee).
+  - **(1)** *Establishment* The Secretary of Health and Human Services (referred to in this section as the “Secretary”) may establish an advisory committee known as the “Advisory Committee on Infant Mortality” (referred to in this section as the “Advisory Committee”).
   - **(2)** *Duties* The Advisory Committee shall provide advice and recommendations to the Secretary concerning the following activities:
     - **(A)** Programs of the Department of Health and Human Services that are directed at reducing infant mortality and improving the health status of pregnant women and infants.
     - **(B)** Strategies to coordinate the various Federal programs and activities with State, local, and private programs and efforts that address factors that affect infant mortality.